pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** What happens and why?

 * **Your Answer:**
+You get sent back to /login, because the localstorage isn't avaialble until the page has loaded.
 ---

-- [ ] To solve this problem, let's add a `loading` key to our App's state, with the default value set to `true`.
+- [X] To solve this problem, let's add a `loading` key to our App's state, with the default value set to `true`.
 When `componentDidMount()` finishes, set the `loading` key to equal `false`.
 Using this key, solve the issue of refreshing on the `/users` page.
 Make sure everyting continues to work whether you are logged in or out.

 * **Question:** What did you do to solve this problem?

 * **Your Answer:**
+Delayed the page from rendering until it had fully loaded.
 ---

-- [ ] We will have the same problem on the `/users/<userId>/posts` page.
+- [X] We will have the same problem on the `/users/<userId>/posts` page.
 Use the same strategy to have this page load correctly on refresh.

 * **Question:** In what component did you add the `loading` property and why?